 As in playing music, and writing it, not writing about it.
-I’m a semi-pro double bassist, playing jazz and improvised music, writing a bit, playing locally for my own pleasure.
-Here you can find out about my musical history—bands and projects I’ve been involved with in the past, over 30+ years—as well as my current music.
-Scroll down and you’ll find information about my playing in the following places and times:
+I’m a semi-pro double bassist, playing mostly jazz and improvised music, writing a bit, playing locally for my own pleasure.
+On these pages you can find out about my musical history—bands and projects I’ve been involved with in the past, over getting on for 40 years—as well as my current music.
+Book one of the bands!
+We all know life without music is empty and meaningless.
+Gigs are listed here.
+Scroll down or look at the drop-down menu and you’ll find information about my playing in the following places and times:

 - Norwich 2016-

 - Glasgow, late 1980s-early 1990s

 - Norwich 1980s.

 Also on these pages are some images of bands I have been in—and occasionally out of—over the decades.
 There are probably a few more to be added… (Recordings!
 I need to put some of the older music up too.)
 Recognise yourself?
 Do get in touch.
 I can safely say that almost all the musicians I’ve ever been lucky enough to play with I’d be pleased to hear from, really.
 And only one ever was a prize asshole, that I can remember.